holderlb/WSU-SAILON-NG/domains/cartpole/README.md

 ## Response format

-The agent`s response format is the same as the feature label format above.
+The agent's response format is the same as the feature label format above.